Tyoda/CustomCreatures/Properties.md

-float, float, float, int, int, byte, bool, int, float)*** : name, attackIdentifier, baseDamage, criticalChance, baseSpeed, attackReach, weightGroup, damageType, usesWeapon, rounds, waitUntilNextAttack
+float, float, float, int, int, byte, bool, int, float)*** : name, attackIdentifier, baseDamage, criticalChance, baseSpeed, attackReach, weightGroup, damageType, usesWeapon, rounds, waitUntilNextAttack **Note that adding in one or more primary attack clears out the other ones if you copied a template**
 <br>Example: cret.addPrimaryAttack1 = maul; MAUL; 7.0; 0.04; 6.0; 3; 2; 0; true; 3; 1.4
 <br>Example: cret.addPrimaryAttack2 = bite rawrxd; BITE; 7.0; 0.04; 6.0; 3; 2; 0; true; 3; 1.4
 <br>Example: cret.addPrimaryAttack3 = strike; STRIKE; 7.0; 0.04; 6.0; 3; 2; 0; true; 3; 1.4

-addSecondaryAttack ***same as addPrimaryAttack***
+addSecondaryAttack ***same as addPrimaryAttack*** **Note that adding in one or more primary attack clears out the other ones if you copied a template**
 <br>Example: cret.addSecondaryAttack1 = "maul"; MAUL; 7.0; 0.04; 6.0; 3; 2; 0; true; 3; 1.4
 <br>Example: cret.addSecondaryAttack2 = "bite"; BITE; 7.0; 0.04; 6.0; 3; 2; 0; true; 3; 1.4
 <br>Example: cret.addSecondaryAttack3 = "strike"; STRIKE; 7.0; 0.04; 6.0; 3; 2; 0; true; 3; 1.4